Early Pregnancy Scans: What Can You Expect?

 Depending on the circumstances, your ultrasound might be abdominal, where a technician passes a wand over your stomach.
 Or, it might be transvaginal, where a small wand is inserted into your vagina.
 Transvaginal ultrasounds allow the technician to examine the foetus more closely.

 The purpose of an early pregnancy ultrasound is to assess the pregnancy’s viability and deduce an accurate date of the pregnancy.
-That’s why early scans are often called a viability or dating scans.
+That’s why early scans are often called viability or dating scans.

 What can you expect from an 8-week pregnancy scan?